Needle: A Generative AI-Powered Multi-modal Database for Answering Complex Natural Language Queries: Introduction

-Traditional nearest-neighbor (NN-) search algorithms are not directly applicable here since those consider the database tuples and the query as points in a data cube.
+Traditional Nearest Neighbor (NN) search algorithms are not directly applicable here since they consider the dataset tuples and the query as points in the same data space.
 In contrast, in Example~\ref{ex:1}, (i) each tuple is an image, and (ii) the query is in the form of an unstructured, complex natural language statement.

-The state-of-the-art approach for addressing the need for answering natural language queries on image datasets is \clip\cite{radford2021learning}, a vector representation (aka embedding) jointly trained on several hundred million (image, text) pairs.
-Using \clip as the embedder, one can transform the query and the dataset images to vector representation in the same space and apply NN-search to answer the query.
-This approach works satisfactorily for ``simple'' queries, such as simple object detection tasks.
-To see a concrete example, following with our running example (Example~\ref{ex:1}), we used a benchmark image dataset (\lvis~\cite{gupta2019lvis}) and issued the query \tt [A banana].
-As reflected in the top-right (row 1, col. 2) cell of Figure~\ref{fig:intro_example}, the results were satisfactory, as most of the returned results include a banana (it also returned some irrelevant results, such as an image of a person wearing a banana costume).
-However, it failed for a moderately complex query, \tt [An unripe banana], as none of the returned images was an unripe (green) banana -- the middle-right (row 2, col. 2) cell of Figure~\ref{fig:intro_example}.
-It further failed for the more complex queries, including the one in Example~\ref{ex:1}, and was not able to find the image of interest in its results. -- the bottom-right (row 3, col. 2) cell of Figure~\ref{fig:intro_example}.
-As we shall further explain in \S~\ref{sec:exp}, we observed a consistent behavior for this approach across a wide range of queries.
+The state-of-the-art approaches for answering natural language queries on image datasets train a vector representation (aka embedding) jointly on hundreds of millions of $\langle$image, text$\rangle$ pairs.
+Using a jointly trained embedding, one can transform the query and the dataset images to vector representations in the same space and apply NN-search to answer the query.
+This approach works satisfactorily for ``simple'' and ``common'' queries, such as simple object detection tasks.

+As a concrete example, continuing with our running example (Example~\ref{ex:1}), we use \clip~\cite{radford2021learning}, OpenAI’s well-known jointly-trained embedding model, to answer the natural language query \tt [A banana] on the benchmark image dataset \lvis~\cite{gupta2019lvis}.
+As reflected in the top-right (row 1, col. 2) cell of Figure~\ref{fig:intro_example}, the results are satisfactory, as most of the returned images include a banana.
+However, it fails for a moderately complex query, \tt [An unripe banana], as none of the returned images shows an unripe (green) banana -- the middle-right (row 2, col. 2) cell of Figure~\ref{fig:intro_example}.
+It also fails on more complex queries, such as the one in Example~\ref{ex:1}, and does not retrieve the target image, the one shown in the bottom-right cell (row 3, col. 2) of Figure~\ref{fig:intro_example}.
+As we further explain in \S~\ref{sec:exp}, we observe a similar behavior to this example across a wide range of queries.